This Ultimate Chocolate Mousse Cake is made with a chocolate sponge and a Baileys Chocolate mousse filling, topped with Chocolate ganache.

 Back in 2002 I didn’t even know what a blog was but I can relate into a lot of incidents in the film when in 2007 I had to close my bookshop, as business wasn’t going well and since I couldn’t find a job, I was feeling very bored at home, so I also started blogging about something I really enjoyed doing and that was cooking!

 Thanks Demetri, for your love, your support and understanding.
-Inspired by the film, today I will be cooking one of his favourite dishes Boeuf Bourguigon and yesterday I made a lovely Lemon Cake for him, which hope to post soon.
+Inspired by the film, today I will be cooking one of his favourite dishes Boeuf Bourguigon and yesterday I made this lovely Chocolate Cake for him.

-Here is a small glimpse of the cake.
+Hope you enjoy my cake.
 I may have not graduated from the Cordon Bleu but after two years of blogging, I have graduated the “Blogging School” as everyday we learn something new and I feel very proud that I can now make creations of my own.

 I wanted to make something different so instead of cutting the cake horizontally, I cut it vertically into six stripes, removing from each piece 1 cm of cake to fill it in with the cream.

 You can use these leftover pieces to make a few truffles or a trifle or call your kids and eat it as it is 🙂

 It is better to make the sponge cakes from the previous day as it can be cut much easier.

 However, I had never made mousse before and I don’t remember French as I used to, so I must have done something wrong and when I added the yolks to the melted chocolate it became very stiff, so the first thing that came to my mind was to add some heavy cream.

 Some of this mixture was mixed with some whipped cream to form the filling and the remaining was mixed with the chocolate ganache to cover the cake on top.

 Result: The title says it all.
-This was the most delicious yummy, indulgent chocolate cake I have ever tasted in my life, lots of ingredients, a bit fussy to make but so worth it.
+This was the most delicious yummy, indulgent ultimate chocolate cake I have ever tasted in my life, lots of ingredients, a bit fussy to make but so worth it.

-- 5 Eggs
+- 5 large eggs

 - 1 cup Powdered Sugar

-- 3/4 cup Flour
+- 3/4 cup self raising flour

-- 1/4 cup cocoa+
+- 1/4 cup cocoa powder, sifted

-- 1/2 tsp Salt
+- 1/2 tsp sea salt

-- 1 tsp Vanilla essence
+- 1 tsp vanilla essence